gjolly/gjolly.github.io/content/blog/llm-inference.md

 I find that the best way to monitor the GPU usage is to use `btop`.
 If you have `nvidia-smi` or `rocm-smi` installed, `btop` will show you the GPU usage in its UI.

-Then, one of the first things to check if you think that the GPU is not being used is to check the logs of the `ollama` container:
+One of the first things to check if you think that the GPU is not being used is the logs from the `ollama` container:

 ```bash
 docker compose logs -f ollama